upday/upday.github.io/_posts/blog/2017-07-20-upday_blogathon.md

 **For us this Blogathon was a success.** As I mentioned before, only in the beginning it hurt, but just a little bit.
-I’m convinced we are now motivated enough to produce blog posts more regularly and with the knowledge that *“I’m able to do it because I already did”* and *“I do have something valuable to say”* gave a lot of drive and confidence to everyone involved.
+I’m convinced we are now motivated enough to produce blog posts more regularly and with the knowledge that *“I’m able to do it because I already did”* and ["You Do Have Something To Say!"](http://upday.github.io/blog/tech-talks/) gave a lot of drive and confidence to everyone involved.

 We will have another Blogathon for sure sometime.